 1. Limited Access to Capital & Networking Opportunities

 Challenges faced by women entrepreneurs include accessing adequate capital for their businesses.
-According to a study by the World Bank, only 27% of women in India have access to formal financial services, making it difficult to get business loans & investments.
+According to a study by the World Bank, only 27% of women in India have access to formal financial services, making it difficult to get business loans and investments.
+Many investors don’t take women entrepreneurs as seriously as their male counterparts

 Women entrepreneurs in India often need more networking opportunities, as traditional business networks are predominantly male-dominated.